AlloyXChange/alloyx-smart-contracts-v2/README.md

 - purchaseJuniorToken & purchaseSeniorTokens: These functions are used to purchase loan tokens off of the Goldfinch protocol.

-- migrateGoldfinchPoolTokens & migrateERC20: These can both be used in the event of a contract upgrade or a worst case security measure.
-The contract owner can migrate assets to a chosen address.

 - transferAlloyxOwnership: This onlyOwner function allows for the transfer of ownership of the DURA token when the contract is paused.

 ## ERC20s